Brand: Battle over borrowing in Suffolk

 The fight flared recently over $150,000 in borrowing to draw up plans for a new kennel for police dogs.

-The battle between Democrat County Executive Steve Bellone and Republican legislators over the bundling of bonds went to the dogs last week, literally.
+The battle between Democratic County Executive Steve Bellone and Republican legislators over the bundling of bonds went to the dogs last week, literally.

-On the eve of July 4, all minority Republicans and one Democrat, Sarah Anker, toured the kennel for police dogs.
+On Tuesday, all minority Republicans and one Democrat, Sarah Anker, toured the kennel for police dogs.
 Bellone wants to borrow $150,000 to draw plans for a replacement, which is expected to cost $1.5 million.

 Later, Legis.
 Tom Cilmi (R-Bay Shore), minority leader, said he backed replacement but said plans could be done in-house for less.